Moving Applications to the Cloud, 3rd Edition

 - A Guide to Claims-based Identity and Access Control

 - Developing an Advanced Windows Phone 7.5 App that Connects to the Cloud

-- Enterprise Library 5.0 Integration Pack for Windows Azure
+- Enterprise Library 5.0 Integration Pack for Microsoft Azure